 Tyson Fury vs Oleksandr Usyk: When is the fight, how to watch and the undercard line-up

-Tyson Fury fights Oleksandr Usyk in an undisputed world heavyweight title bout on Saturday and says he is unconcerned by his legacy as a fighter.
+Tyson Fury fights Oleksandr Usyk in an undisputed world heavyweight title bout tomorrow night and says he is unconcerned by his legacy as a fighter.

 Speaking in an exclusive interview with Telegraph Sport, Fury said: “I’m not too concerned about what people are going to be saying in 100 years.
 The dust from our bones won’t exist in 100 years, never mind what they say about a boxing match in 100 years.”